-- a.
-The new owner of the animal must notify the Sheriff and the new jurisdiction to which the animal is being moved that this dog has been deemed a dangerous/potentially dangerous dog; - b.
-The Sheriff also notify the new jurisdiction that the animal has been deemed dangerous and the circumstances surrounding the case. - c.
-The new owner must comply with any local regulations regarding dangerous dogs in the new location. - H. Immediate impoundment.
+The owner of the animal must notify the Sheriff and the new jurisdiction to which the animal is being moved that this dog has been deemed a dangerous/potentially dangerous dog;

+- b.
+The Sheriff also shall notify the new jurisdiction that the animal has been deemed dangerous and the circumstances surrounding the case. - c.
+The owner must comply with any local regulations regarding dangerous dogs in the new location. - H. Immediate impoundment.
 Any dangerous/potentially dangerous dog kept in violation of this section may be immediately impounded upon issuance of any warrant for the same, pending the outcome of the criminal action.
-If the owner is convicted of a criminal offense of keeping a dangerous/potentially dangerous dog in violation of this section, in addition to any criminal penalties imposed, the Animal Services Director or his/her designee shall euthanize the dog.
-Nothing herein shall be construed to in any way limit the use of civil penalties for a violation of this section. - Cost of impoundment.
-Costs of impoundment at the Animal Services Center shall be paid by the person liable at a daily rate as determined by the Board of Commissioners.
-In instances where the Animal Services Center must impound the animal(s) at a private facility or kennel, the person liable for the animal will pay the rate established by those facilities.

-2. Release from impoundment.

-(a) No dog deemed dangerous or potentially dangerous who has been impounded by the Animal Services Center shall be released to the owner from impoundment except upon proof submitted by the owner or person liable for the animal that all the elements of this Ordinance have been met.

-- (b) If criminal charges have been brought against the owner for failure to comply with this Ordinance or for interference with the operations of the Animal Services Center, no dog deemed dangerous shall be released from Animal Services until determined by a court of competent jurisdiction.
-During this time while the dog is impounded, it cannot be euthanized and the cost of impoundment shall be charged to the owner. - (c) No dog deemed dangerous or potentially dangerous may be adopted by another person until that person can prove to the Animal Services Center that the proper provisions for care and maintenance as outlined in this Ordinance have been made for the animal.
+If the owner is convicted of a criminal offense of keeping a dangerous/potentially dangerous dog in violation of this section, in addition to any criminal penalties imposed, the Animal Services Director or his/her designee shall may euthanize the dog.
+Nothing herein shall be construed to in any way limit the use of civil penalties for a violation of this section. - 1.
+Cost of impoundment.
+Costs of impoundment at the Animal Services Center shall be paid by the owner or the person liable for the animal at a daily rate as determined by the County.
+In instances where the Animal Services Center must impound the animal(s) at a private facility or kennel, the person liable for the animal will pay the rate established by those facilities. - 2.
+Release from impoundment. - (a) No dog deemed dangerous or potentially dangerous who has been impounded by the Animal Services Center shall be released to the owner from impoundment except upon proof submitted by the owner or person liable for the animal that all the elements of this Ordinance have been met as verified by Animal Enforcement.
+This shall not apply in instances where criminal charges have been brought against the owner. - (b) If criminal charges have been brought against the owner for failure to comply with this Ordinance or for interference with the operations of the Animal Services Center, no dog deemed dangerous shall be released from Animal Services until determined by a court of competent jurisdiction.
+During this time while the dog is impounded, it cannot be euthanized and the cost of impoundment shall be charged to the owner. - (c) No dog deemed dangerous or potentially dangerous may be adopted.